 Shots cracked through the air.
 The fight had taken a sinister turn.

 “Time for a shortcut!”
 Daniel took off, driving like a lunatic as he raced across a snowy field.
-March temperatures and sunny days had shrunk the snow cover considerably, but the ground was still frozen, creating a jarring ride.
+Warmer temperatures and sunny days had shrunk the snow cover considerably, but the ground was still frozen, creating a jarring ride.
 We eventually made it to the highway and took off into the night.

 I let out a sigh of relief.
 “I’m never going back there again.”
 Both men laughed.
-“I mean it,” I argued and shook my head.
+“I mean it,” I protested and shook my head.
 “That place was full of criminals.
 Many of whom I knew on a first name basis!
 I should never have let Benny talk me into getting on the dance floor.
 It was a prescription for disaster.”
 I remembered how everyone had stared at me when we first arrived and the realization that Leonard had been one of them made me shiver.

 “Are you cold?”
 Will reached into the back seat and grabbed a blanket.
 “Here, this should help,” he said as he spread it over my lap.
-“It really wasn’t about you, you know.”
+“It wasn’t about you, you know.”

 I stared at him in the dark.
 “What do you mean?”

 “There’s a turf war going on right now,” Daniel said, never taking his gaze off the road.

 “Since Harv and Marv have taken over Gus’ bootlegging territory,” Will added, “some people feel the brothers are grabbing too much power.”